 Movie appearances and two more hit albums followed, but her fame reached an international level when she was chosen as Israel's representative in the 1983 Eurovision Song Contest.
 Her performance was a symbolically charged moment, as the competition was staged in Munich, Germany – where 11 years previously Israeli Olympians were taken hostage and killed by a Palestinian terrorist organization – and her song "Chai" featured the lyric "Israel is alive."
 Haza took second prize and the song became an international hit.
 It also brought her an unprecedented level of stardom in her home country.

 She next recorded Israeli folk songs for domestic consumption, but her first big international album came with 1985's Yemite Songs, a record based on devotional poetry written by 17th-century rabbi Shalom Shabazi.
-In 1988, a remixed version of her song "Im Nin Alu" topped the Eurochart for two weeks and was an especially big hit in Germany, where it was number one for nine weeks in a row that summer.
+In 1988 a remixed version of her song "Im Nin Alu" topped the Eurochart for two weeks and was an especially big hit in Germany, where it was number one for nine weeks in a row that summer.
 The single helped her album Shaday sell more than a million copies.

-And it wasn't just Europe that had now discovered Ofra Haza.
+And it wasn't just Europe that had now discovered Haza.
 The album was successful in the United States – where it won The New Music Award for the International Album of the Year – and Japan, where "Im Nin Alu" took top honors at the Tokyo Music festival.
 In the years since its release "Im Nin Alu" has been sampled by hip-hop acts like Eric B. & Rakim, Snoop Dogg and Public Enemy.
 Madonna even used part of the song in her 2005 album Confession on a Dance Floor.

 But in the second half of the 1990s, her career started waning.
 And despite her international stardom, many in her own conservative Yemeni family saw her as essentially a 'nobody' because she was unmarried and had no children.
-After long searching for a husband, she got married at the age of 39 to businessman Doron Ashkenazi.
+After long searching for a husband, at 39 she married businessman Doron Ashkenazi.
 Longtime manager Bezalel Aloni, the most important man in her life to this point, disapproved of her choice of a mate, and clashed with his star client and friend.
 Despite her desire to raise a family, Haza was still childless two and half years into her marriage.

 In the fall of 1999, she was working on a new album of her own as well as collaborating with Finnish violinist Linda Brava.
-Neither project was completed when she died on February 23, 2000 of AIDS-related organ failure at the age of 42.
+Neither project was completed when she died Feb.
+23, 2000, of AIDS-related organ failure at the age of 42.
 That she'd been infected with HIV had been kept secret and Israel was shocked when the Ha'aretz newspaper revealed the cause of her death.
-Ofra Haza had enjoyed a squeaky-clean image, and was the first Israeli celebrity to die from a disease whose discussion was very much taboo.
+Haza had enjoyed a squeaky-clean image, and was the first Israeli celebrity to die from a disease whose discussion was very much taboo.
 Many blamed her husband Ashkenazi for infecting her with the virus, though no evidence he had HIV was ever brought forward.
 He died of a drug overdose less than two years later.

 Today Haza is remembered as not simply another tragic pop star, but as an artist whose music helped bridge cultural and political gaps.

-Asked about her popularity in the Arab world, Ofra Haza told KCRW-FM in Los Angeles, "I get fan letters from Cairo, Kuwait, Dubai, Jordan, Syria.
+Asked about her popularity in the Arab world, Haza told KCRW-FM in Los Angeles, "I get fan letters from Cairo, Kuwait, Dubai, Jordan, Syria.
 It's wonderful to see that music has nothing to do with politics.
 We don't have the power of politicians, but we have our power to unite people."